wmakley/wmakley.github.io/_drafts/the-problem-with-service-objects-part-2-old.md

 ### Cons:

-* A recipe for N+1 queries.
+* Easy to create N+1 queries.
-* Not really any less work, will have subtle bugs.
+* More difficult to implement.
 * Could potentially be slow with large data sets unless you do some work in the database to optimize it.

 ### Conclusion:

-In most real-world applications, there will be a strong case for just updating the column on the parent, to keep the database querying simple.
+In most real-world applications there will be a strong case for just updating the column on the parent in order to keep the database querying simple.
 You do not want to be fetching every single thing related to the parent in order to compute a single property of it.

 ## Why are none of these ideas making us happy?